Make sure you have access to One.SJSU.edu

 - Are you a new or readmitted SJSU student?

 - Were you born on or after January 1, 1957?

 If the answer to both of these questions is yes, you may be required to submit proof of full immunization or immunity against Measles and Rubella.
 For further details please visit Student Health Center.

 If you owe documents or transcripts to the Undergraduate Admissions office, please submit by the deadline posted in your MySJSU account.
 You must submit final, official transcripts or official documents as instructed in your MySJSU “to do” items before you are allowed to register.

 - Is your SJSU cumulative grade point average below 2.00 for undergraduates (3.00 for graduate students)?

 - Are you on a reinstated status on probation?

-For undergraduates, if the answer is yes, you must see your major advisor or an Academic Advising and Retention Services advisor before you can register.
+For undergraduates, if the answer is yes, you must see your major advisor or an Undergraduate Advising and Success Center (UASC) advisor before you can register.
 This will happen each term until you are no longer on probation.

 Graduation Registration Restriction